Want to know about The Isles of Scilly? As a local I am here to help, to show you what you can do there and the places to see.

 If you get to the Isles of Scilly during good weather then it’s the perfect escape from mainland U.K.

-Most of my family is from the Isles of Scilly so I have a good understanding of life on the islands.
-With the nomadic lifestyle I’ve chosen to live the Isles of Scilly is somewhere I could call home, even though I have never lived there simply because of my family on the islands.
+Most of my family is from the Isles of Scilly so I have a good understanding of life on the islands having visited and stayed on since a child.

 It’s such a photogenic destination that the best way for you to get a feel for the islands is through photography.

 You can get between the islands by small passenger boats that run trips between them (average cost £10 a return trip and 15 minutes average journey time one way).

 However special trips, like a few hours to the Bishop Rock and Western Rocks, will cost more (say around £20 return) and are weather dependant.

 You can buy your tickets at the small ticket office at the start of the main pier on St Mary’s.

 To start a shameless plug: 🙂 Our family has a bed & breakfast on St Mary’s Island overlooking the harbour.
 Its name is Mincarlo (named after one of the rocks in The Northern Rocks) and has been in the family for three generations now.

 You can take a look at Mincarlo Bed & Breakfast here.

 Isles of Scilly Map